quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

 ## Sequr

 ### Setup
-  1. Please copy & paste the `lib` folder from QEEP SDK into the current directory.
-If you do not have one, please contact Quantropi Inc..
+  1. Please copy & paste the `lib` folder from QEEP SDK into `libqeep` under the current directory.
+If you do not have one, please contact Quantropi.
   2. Install demo dependencies and libraries: `cjson` and `curl`
   3. Have your qispace meta config `.json` file from Quantropi Inc. ready.
 If you do not have one, please contact Quantropi Inc..